jessepav/lacygoill-wiki-backup/floating_point.md

     │       └ you know its representation, because it's simple └ you know its representation, by hypothesis

-So, you're looking for sth which, when added to `x`, gives a 1 followed by 32 zeros.
+So, you're looking for sth which, when added to `x`, gives a 1 followed by 32 0s.

-You don't know how to get that, but you know how to get sth close: 32 ones.
+You don't know how to get that, but you know how to get sth close: 32 1s.
 Add the number whose representation is the one of `x` after flipping all the bits.

-Now, to get from 32 ones to a one and 32 zeros, all you need is add 1.
+Now, to get from 32 1s to a one and 32 0s, all you need is add 1.
 Similarly, to get from 999 to 1000, all you need is add 1.

 ---